Want the perfect workout program?Take Quiz

 How to do a Deadlift:

 The Romanian Deadlift (RDL) is a fantastic variation of the deadlift that places more emphasis on the glutes and hamstrings.
 So, be sure to make this one a primary movement too.
+We also love this version as a strengthening exercise for hips, so consider it beneficial in multiple ways.

 Other deadlift variations: Sumo deadlifts, stiff-legged deadlifts (similar to the RDL but you bring the bar down further), single leg deadlifts, trap bar deadlifts.